imkrunalkanojiya/express-auth-with-mongodb/README.md

-# Express Auth With Mongo
+# Express Auth With MongoDB

 This is a starter template of complete authentication with mongodb in NodeJS